 Or: “The number/rate/amount of defects is not decreased/less/reduced”.

 The second thing I’ve quoted from the Edexcel mark scheme there is wrong.
 It may be that the general rate of defects has in fact decreased.
 All we know is that so far we don’t have enough evidence to conclude it has decreased.
 And that is different.

 Equally, if the evidence had produced a result in the critical region, all we could say is something like: “there is enough evidence to conclude that the rate of defects has decreased”, which is different from saying flat-out: “the rate of defects has decreased”.

 So you can sometimes get full marks for writing things that are wrong.
 Better to write things that are correct, though.

 In real statistics, this is not just a technicality or pedantry.
-In real statistics, it is a much worse error to write “the rate has not decreased”, when all you are justified in writing is “the evidence is not enough to say that the rate has decreased” (or something like that), that to get a continuity correction wrong, or something like that.
+In real statistics, it is a much worse error to write “the rate has not decreased”, when all you are justified in writing is “the evidence is not enough to say that the rate has decreased” (or something like that), than to get a continuity correction wrong, or something like that.

 And you want to learn real statistics, not just Edexcel-statistics, no?